 - The shot of Stimpy waving goodbye from the dog pound cell in "Big House Blues", where it's underscored by a particularly forlorn arrangement of "The Polovtsian Dances."

-- Stimpy running away after being harassed by bullies for his short stature in comparison to their mammoth height in "The Littlest Giant".
-It wasn't very uplifting back then, and it's only gotten more depressing over time now that bullying victims are likely to do the same (or worse).
-And having "Clair De Lune" as the background music only cements the emotional impact.
+- Stimpy running away in tears after being harassed by bullies ("the big mean giants", as he calls them) for his short stature in comparison to their mammoth height in "The Littlest Giant".
+It wasn't very uplifting back then, and it's only gotten more depressing over time now that bullying victims are likely to do the same (or worse)note And having "Clair De Lune" as the background music only cements the emotional impact.

 - At the end of Stimpy's Fan Club, Ren is so happy to finally have a fan letter that he slowly reads it to Stimpy as he beats him, wanting to rub in the fact that he finally has a fan out there.
 But when he gets to the final line: